tmhglnd/gl-pix-shaders/README.md

 ```
 ## License

-The software is licensed under:
+This software is licensed under:

 The MIT License